audreymms7/Santander-Product-Recommendation/README.md

 ![image Santander](v2-c3f8056348b2ce53c9455da5936b0679_1200x500.jpg)
 ## Santander Product Recommendation

-The goal of this project is to take Santander Bank customer information between January 2015 and May 2016, and to design a solution to predict which financial service products they would purchase in the next month.
+The goal of this project is to take Santander Bank customer information between January 2015 and May 2016, and to design a solution to predict which financial service products they would purchase in the next month :rocket: .

 ### Data Wrangling
 ---------------------------------------